GSHP Standards from the GSHPA

 While ground source energy is ideal for providing balanced heating and cooling systems to control temperatures in buildings it is clear that installations need careful design based on a good understanding of fundamental principles.

-These Standards are not, of themselves, legal documents that require to be followed, but they are frequently cited in contracts and have become accepted as evidence of following good practice.
+These Standards are not, of themselves, legal documents, but they are frequently cited in contracts and have become accepted as evidence of following good practice.

 The GSHPA has worked with the Environment Agency, DECC, CIBSE, the Microgeneration Certification Scheme, the British Drilling Association and the British Geological Survey in contributing to the standards and guidelines issued by others.